garys-esri/stash-utility-java/README.md

 Find a bug or want to request a new feature?
 Please let us know by [submitting an issue](issues/new).

+Please note that this is an unsupported proof of concept released under the Apache License.
+This code is not supported by Esri, including Esri Support.
+Please [create issues](issues/new) if you would like to ask questions or suggest improvements.

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).